Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/helm-dependencies.md

 ### Step 5.
 Install the chart version 4.44.0

-To restore the previous backup, install the new release without the migrations job running or the deployments accessing the DB as it is empty.
+To restore the previous backup, install the new release without the migration job running or the deployments accessing the DB as it is empty.
 Set the migrations job to false in the custom-values.yaml file and decrease the replica count to 0 for both the app and worker:

 ```yaml
 # custom-values.yaml